Overview

 When should I throw my seed bomb?

-Autumn is the best time to sow wildflower seeds as it gives you the earliest display of wildflowers the following year. you can plant them between March and October and you should see flowers blooming 60 to 80 days later.
+Autumn is the best time to sow wildflower seeds because it gives the earliest display of wildflowers the following year.

 How it works